skip to content

 SAGE

-The University has signed a transitional agreement with SAGE for unlimited open access publishing in participating journals in SAGE's portfolio of hybrid journals for papers with a University of Cambridge corresponding author.
+The University has signed a transitional agreement with SAGE for unlimited open access publishing in participating journals in SAGE's 2022 collection of hybrid journals for papers with a University of Cambridge corresponding author.
+In addition, authors publishing in any of SAGE's fully open access journals will receive a 20% discount on the open access publication fee.
 The deal covers research papers and review articles and communication papers.
-This deal was in place from 1 January 2020 until 31 December 2022 and is being re-negotiated.
-The publisher has granted grace read access and publishing through the deal until the end of March 2023.
+This deal is in place until 31 December 2024.

-Springer
+Springer Nature

 Society of Photo-Optical Instrumentation Engineers (SPIE)